This paint inspired by butterflies could be the secret to cooler cities

 So how does this “paintable structural color” work exactly?
 “The wavelength of reflection is all based on the size of the polymers that we make,” says Pearson, which they “tune” during manufacturing and formulation.
 (A polymer is a chain of molecules.)
 During the drying process, synthetic polymers in the paint arrange themselves into nanostructures that are able to reflect particular light waves.
 This process is called self-assembly.
 The paint could be made with polymers designed to reflect a specific color on the visible light spectrum—say, red—or it could be structured to reflect heat and UV rays, which aren’t visible to the human eye (so the paint would be clear).

 The capability opens up an array of less toxic aesthetic choices, and it has functional benefits too.
 A treatment that reflects UV light could protect outdoor furniture from fading in the sun.
 Another treatment could reflect near infrared light—aka heat.
 The coating can then be applied to roofs, windows, and more, which would absorb less heat and reduce A/C use.
-Ryan claims the treatment can reduce energy by 20%.
+Pearson claims the treatment can reduce energy by 20%.
 Apply the coating to a rooftop, says Pearson, and you could still keep its dark color if you prefer.

 The potential to act as a cooling agent is important, because our cities are getting hotter all the time.
 All the pavement in those so-called concrete jungles absorbs rather than reflect heat, and can create “heat islands” where cities are around 10 degrees warmer than the surrounding area.
 There are other architectural elements to reduce the environmental impact of our homes and offices, like tree planting, rooftop gardens, and painting roofs white.
 But this provides another potential tool.